Blockchain: opportunity or threat?

 In the world of fresh produce, blockchain is often seen as the new oil for the supply chain, making it more secure and trustworthy.
 But is that really true?
 What can blockchain bring to the industry and what does it mean for your operations and business?

-M. Ciccioni, Director IVA & Survey Agri Chain Center, New Zealand
+Massimo Ciccioni, Director IVA & Survey Agri Chain Center Ltd., Auckland, New Zealand

 Smart Contracts is one of the opportunities blockchain brings to the market.
 The Reterms´ use case is about simplifying grocery supplier terms using shared services and marketplace platforms (which include payment solutions).This shared service platform will power a marketplace platform where a retail community can review and settle their account payable positions using solutions from FinTech partners.
 What does this mean for trade?